- Mission & Vision

 Where is the camp?
 What is the Discovery Center like?

 Ocean Camp is based in the air-conditioned classrooms of Pacific Whale Foundation's Discovery Center next to Maui Ocean Center overlooking Ma'alaea Harbor.
-Our classrooms are equipped with AV equipment, computer, lab equipment, and our own private restrooms.
+Our classrooms are equipped with multi-media equipment, computer and lab equipment, private restrooms and other amenities.
 View our camp's photo gallery.

 Additional activities may take place next door at Maui Ocean Center, at Haycraft Beach Park, or at the U.S Coast Guard Station.
 We travel off-site for surfing, windsurfing, tidepool trips, 'Iao Valley, hiking, NOAA's Marine Sanctuary visitor center, Molokini snorkel and beach days.